Skip to content

 The quote by Grasmi I opened up with comes from his essay “I Hate New Year’s Day” and contains what I suspect is the real reason.

 Man is not a strictly rational creature.
 He is, however, a social one.
 While Grasmi ends by saying he is nauseated by celebrating things our forefathers did, the mass of humanity is not.
 We desire a connection to our deeper past.
 That is why the oldest continuous large-scale institutions, the Orthodox and Catholic Christian Churches and the Japanese Monarchy, date to the fourth century AD.
 I suspect there are Zoroastrian, Hindu, and Buddist institutions that are even older.
 Other traditions outside unbroken institutions are still older.
 I know of one celebration in India with incantations so ancient they are in no known language, and linguists can find no patterns matching them in other human creations.
-The closest comparison is birdsong2 so that they may predate language.
+The closest comparison is birdsong((Article requires registration)) so that they may predate language.

 Gramsci wants his days new while remaining connected to those of his past, but his history begins only the day he is born.
 Perhaps it is not that old but only dates to his first memory.